 Corner of MR103 and Cultural Centre Drive PO Box D202

 See the Department of State’s Fact Sheet on Swaziland for information on U.S. - Swaziland relations.

 Entry, Exit & Visa Requirements

-Visit the website of the Embassy of the Kingdom of Swaziland at 1712 New Hampshire Avenue NW, Washington, DC 20009; phone (202) 234-5002, for the most current visa information.
+Contact the Embassy of the Kingdom of Swaziland at 1712 New Hampshire Avenue NW, Washington, DC 20009; phone (202) 234-5002, for the most current visa information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Swaziland.